 A lot of fun can be had with the choice of container used to plant your kusamono into.
 As the container is generally quite small it is quite normal to use bolder coloured glazes, containers with patterns or drawings on and even more adventurous shapes.
-See our new range of imported Japanese Kusamono containers.
+You can view an assortment of glazed containers suitable for kusamono as well as these unglazed containers.

 You can use just about anything to grow your kusamono in, however you should remember that as the container is rather small and sometimes many plants are tightly growing in it you should try to use as little inorganic material (eg stone) as possible as this will further reduce the available space for the roots to grow.
-From what I have seen, Akadama is by far the most recommended medium to grow kusamono in as it is free draining in the beginning allowing plant roots to develop quickly, but every available mm of the container can be filled with roots as the roots are able to penetrate the akadama.
+From what I have seen, Akadama is by far the most recommended medium to grow kusamono in as it is free draining but at the same time rather water retentive.
+It has a good CEC value, which essentially means it is able to retain much of the nutrients you feed to your plants and make them available to them over an extended period of time.
+Very importantly every available mm of the container can be filled with roots as the roots are able to penetrate the akadama.
 Read more about akadama here.

 Kusamono are never placed directly on the surface of a table or surface.
 They are always positioned onto a wooden display table but more often onto a wooden board which is called a "Jiita."
 Take a look at one of a kind "Jiita," from the Garden Route in the Western Cape.